This post was originally published on this site

 The ways in which the pandemic transformed our lives personally and professionally continue to reveal themselves.
 It can be argued that small businesses took the brunt of much of the upheaval and uncertainty.
 We’ve all heard stories about mom-and-pop companies getting left out in the cold as Paycheck Protection Program (PPP) funds were dispersed to massive corporations and millionaires.
 As they still work to stay afloat, many business owners might not realize there are other benefit programs available to them such as the Employee Retention Credit (ERC) and the Research and Development (R&D) tax credit.

-Being an entrepreneur is hard enough – owners need to have working knowledge of every aspect of their company or organization – but working knowledge isn’t expert knowledge.
+Being an entrepreneur is hard enough – small business owners need to have working knowledge of every aspect of their company or organization – but working knowledge isn’t expert knowledge.
 There are areas where cutting corners can erode all your hard work and devastate your bottom line.
-Legal and financial are two areas where investing in professional assistance is likely to to extensive benefits in the long run.
+Legal and financial are two areas where investing in professional assistance is likely to lead to extensive benefits in the long run.

 Jay Woods founded Omega Accounting Solutions in 2007.
 The accounting and data firm focuses on the needs of small businesses so their owners can make informed decisions by leveraging the best accounting, advanced analytics and tax-credit expertise available.
 Additionally, Omega’s tax credit division has specially trained teams to help business owners claim ERC and R&D benefits they may not even realize they are qualified to receive.